shahram8708/Machine-Monitoring/README.md

 **Simulation mode limitations** — the built-in simulation generates synthetic sensor readings.
 Real machines exhibit complex, non-linear failure modes that simple simulation cannot replicate fully.

-**Gemini API dependency** — the AI analysis pipeline depends on Google Gemini availability.
-If the Gemini API is down or rate-limited, AI analysis jobs will fail after the configured number of retries and be marked with `status=failed`.
+**EdgeFormer-PM checkpoint dependency** — the AI analysis pipeline depends on the local TorchScript checkpoint being readable and compatible with the deployed PyTorch runtime.
+If the model file is missing or corrupted, inference jobs will fail after retries and be marked with `status=failed`.

 **No command-and-control** — the platform is read-only from a hardware perspective.
 It cannot send setpoints, alarms, or control signals back to machines.
 Any corrective action requires a human maintenance technician.